Learn how to set up different status types, as well as which default statuses are available.

 Setting status typesBack to top

-Some of these statuses are automatically set by the system when certain functions are performed.
+The system automatically sets some of these statuses when certain functions are performed.

-For example, if a partial payment is applied to an invoice, the system sets the status as Deposit.
-If full payment is applied to an invoice, the status is Paid.
+For example, the system sets the status as Deposit if a partial payment is applied to an invoice.
+The status is set to Paid if full payment is applied to an invoice.

 You can also manually apply statuses to update the progression of the booking.
-We look at this in further detail in the next article.
+We look at this in further detail in the following article.

 Reviewing the default statusesBack to top